pcaston/OpenPeerPower.github.io/source/_docs/backend/updater.markdown

 ---
 title: "Updater"
-description: "Details what the updater integration is reporting about your Home Assistant instance."
+description: "Details what the updater integration is reporting about your Open Peer Power instance."
 redirect_from: /details/updater/
 ---

-Starting with 0.31 the [updater component](/integrations/updater/) sends an optional report about Home Assistant instance.
+Starting with 0.31 the [updater component](/integrations/updater/) sends an optional report about Open Peer Power instance.

 If you want to opt-in to include integration information, add `include_used_components` to your configuration.
-This will allow the Home Assistant developers to focus development efforts on the most popular components.
+This will allow the Open Peer Power developers to focus development efforts on the most popular components.

 ```yaml
 updater: